bryton90/iOS-calendar/README.md

 3. Open the project in your prefered IDE & build the application

 # Usage #
-Launch the application on your iOS device or simulator.
+Launch the application on your device or simulator.

 Start adding your events and managing your schedule!